Julian Assange travels to Australia after release from UK prison

 He has reached a plea deal with US authorities which is set to be formalised early on Wednesday, with details expected to be released after that.

-He will plead guilty to an Espionage Act charge of obtaining and disclosing information of national importance.
+He will plead guilty to an Espionage Act charge of obtaining and disclosing information of national importance, with a proposed sentence of time served.

 He will return to his home country of Australia after his plea and sentencing, scheduled for Wednesday morning local time in the Mariana Islands, a US commonwealth in the Western Pacific.